souzanato/redmine_tpa/README.md

 * Restart your redmine application.

-* You're good to go.
+* Youre good to go.

 ## Contributions